 Affiliate Ad Trackers offer the widest range of plans suitable for different kinds of online marketing.
 There are free plans available and they are definitely sufficient for beginner affiliates.
 However, the free plans tend to have limitations that become too restrictive once the affiliate starts scaling or expanding.
 The more advanced the tracking plan, the more expensive it becomes.
 The monthly prices start at $0 and can go up to $799.
 However, custom plans available for agencies can cost as much $20k per month.

 The ultimate price you’re going to pay for an ad tracker depends on your specific needs and features that come with a given plan.
 Research, think about what’s worth your money and what isn’t absolutely necessary just yet, and only then choose your subscription.

 Spy tools allow you to take a look at how your competition runs their ads.
 By using tools such as Anstrex or Adplexity, you gain access to millions of ads and landing pages used by other affiliates.
 You can also see what has been around the longest, and what creatives have the most clicks.
 Spy tools allow you to filter the results by a wide range of criteria.

 You can use a spy tool to steal or copy what your competition uses, but this is not the best idea.
 You should use it to check out what works and draw inspiration.
 If you see that a lot of the top performing landers include spin wheels, you shouldn’t copy the lander, you should remember that spin wheels are the way to go.
 Get inspired, create your own stuff, and fight the market saturation by running ads no user has ever seen before.

 Spy tools also offer different options for various ad formats, verticals, and devices.
 You can buy a solo plan for one ad format, or a bundle plan for more.
-There are a few free options with limited databases, but the most prominent spy tools on the market are in the monthly price range of $49 to $249.
+There are a few free options with limited databases (which can help you save money), but the most prominent spy tools on the market are in the monthly price range of $49 to $249.